ReactJS Component

 npm install classnames //Or yarn add classnames

-Now we can use it with all the above Static and dynamic methods but here the comma separation is needed instead of the space separation we used in above examples i.e.,
+Now we can use it with all the above Static and dynamic methods but here the comma separation is needed instead of the space separation we used in the above examples i.e.,

 import classNames from “classnames” import { useState } from “react” function App() { const [isWarning] = useState(true) return ( <div className={classNames(“box”, { warning: isWarning })}> This is a warning message </div> ) } export default App

-Here we applied two classes comma separated, where one is Static, and the other one is conditional on one variable.
+Here we applied two classes comma-separated, where one is Static, and the other one is conditional on one variable.

 Conclusion

-By all the above ways there are endless possibilities of giving multiple classes statically or dynamically according to need and solving the needs of big projects.
+In all the above ways there are endless possibilities of giving multiple classes statically or dynamically according to need and solving the needs of big projects.